kinhouse/kh-site/README.md

 A wedding website, from scratch.

-A fun way to learn Golang and re-learn HTML.
+A fun way to learn Golang and HTML.